OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Login.md

 ## Passwords

-Here you can configure the syntax rules for the OLAT passwords.
+The security level can be set here (with or without passkey).
+The syntax rules for the OpenOlat passwords can also be configured.
 A minimum and a maximum length must be defined as a minimum.
 In addition, further requirements such as number of letters, upper and lower case, requirements for numbers and special characters as well as certain invalid values can be defined.
 Under the tab "Change policies" you can define how often certain users have to change their password.

 ## Anonymous and external users